 All horses and ponies must be four years of age or older to compete in Interschool competitions.
 Horses’ ages are assessed from 1 August of the year of birth.

-7.4 Nominated Athlete
+7.4 Restrictions on Schooling Horses

-Only the Interschool athlete competing in any given discipline may ride the nominated horse, on or off the grounds, on the day/s of competition until the whole event is concluded.
+Only the nominated athlete competing in any given discipline may ride the nominated horse, on or off the grounds, on the day/s of competition until the whole event is concluded.
 Only competition horses are allowed in the warm-up and competition areas.

 7.5 Number of Horses per Athlete